dwhall/p14p/docs/src/MarshalFormat.rst

 History
 -------

-The PyMite virtual machine used a proprietary code image format that was suitable for embedding a Python program as byte-wise data in the source code of the VM as well as to use as the serial data format during interactive sessions between host PC and the embedded target.
+In versions pior to 10, the PyMite virtual machine used a proprietary code image format that was suitable for embedding a Python program as byte-wise data in the source code of the VM as well as to use as the serial data format during interactive sessions between host PC and the embedded target.

 One limitation of the code image format is that the embedded target did not have the capability to write the image format back out its communication